the-turing-way/the-turing-way/CONTRIBUTING.md

 1. Install [docker](https://www.docker.com/): see [Reproducible Environments](https://the-turing-way.netlify.com/reproducible_environments/reproducible_environments.html#Containers_section) for discussion of docker and containers.

-4. Next, make sure you have docker-compose installed: [compose installation instructions](https://docs.docker.com/compose/install/)
+2. Make sure you have docker-compose installed: [compose installation instructions](https://docs.docker.com/compose/install/)

 5. The website can then be started using: